phptuts/learnaustintech/_posts/classes/2017-09-11-arduino-passive-motion-sensor.md

 ## Steps

 Before you begin be sure you have the [arduino ide](https://www.arduino.cc/en/Main/Software) installed.
-You might want to review the [class presentation](https://docs.google.com/presentation/d/1NVXJuoGbR-pNWjyHMJpdIDgtxiLFyZJTAl8aILhjp4g/edit?usp=sharing) if you found this on the internet
+You might want to review the [class presentation](https://docs.google.com/presentation/d/1NVXJuoGbR-pNWjyHMJpdIDgtxiLFyZJTAl8aILhjp4g/edit?usp=sharing) if you found this on the internet.

 ### Step 1) Take the led and put the long side (positive) into (5, e) and short side (negative) into (3, e) of the breadboard.

 ![step1](/images/2017-09-11-arduino-passive-motion-sensor/step1.jpg)